The Complete Guide to IFRS 16 Lease Accounting

 Right-of-Use Asset

-Other measurement models are available:
+Other measurement models are available, though rarely used in practice:

 • Cost model (IAS 16) - most common approach